rohe/fedservice/example/README.md

 LU has two subordinates; one RP that does automatic registration and another that does explicit registration.

+# Setting up the test federations

+There is a set of information that must be the same in different places in the setup.
+For instance must the keys in the trust_roots in a leaf entity correspond to the keys owned by the trusted anchors.

+Subordinates must also be registered with their authorities.

+The first can be accomplished by using the script `set_trust_anchor.py` the second with the script `add_subordinate.py` .

+There for you should run the shell script `setup.sh` before trying to run the federation.

 # Testing and verifying the example federation

 ## Starting/stopping entities